 The Institution of Structural Engineers Benevolent Fund does not seek funding from outside the membership of the Institution of Structural Engineers.
-Approximately 27% of the Fund's income came from donations made with Institution subscriptions, one-off donations and bequests.
+Approximately 53% of the Fund's income came from donations made with Institution subscriptions, one-off donations and bequests.

 Legacy income, in particular, is very uncertain.
 The levels of dividends, interest received, and inflation tend to fluctuate.
-In order to safeguard the provision of grants to current and future beneficiaries the Trustees have agreed a target for reserves of between $\mathfrak{L}2.25m$ to $\mathfrak{L}2.7m$ with the position relative to the target reviewed at each Trustee meeting.
-As at 31 December 2019 the Fund held reserves of $\mathfrak{L}2.77m$.
-The target was almost achieved.
-The fund had free reserves of $\mathfrak{L}303k$ at 31 December 2019, the remainder of its reserves being investments made for the purposes of generating income to pay grants to beneficiaries.
-Due to the impact of Covid-19 on the value of shares, the amount of free reserves has weakened significantly since the year end and hence, in the short-term, it is unlikely to meet the minimum reserves level of $\mathfrak{L}2.25m$ at the of 2020.
-However, there is still enough liquidity in the Fund to meet its debts as they fall due.
+In order to safeguard the provision of grants to current and future beneficiaries the Trustees have agreed a target for reserves of between £2.25m to £2.7m with the position relative to the target reviewed at each Trustee meeting.
+As at 31 December 2020 the Fund held reserves of £1.65m, considerably below target.
+The fund had free reserves of £25k at 31 December 2020, the remainder of its reserves being investments made for the purposes of generating income to pay grants to beneficiaries.
+Due to the impact of Covid-19 on the value of shares, the amount of free reserves has weakened.
+However, the recent valuation and increase in investment performance of the investments suggest that the minimum reserves level of £2.25m is achievable by the end of 2021.
+Based on the recent analysis of the fund's future financial position, there will be sufficient cash resources available to meet its financial obligations as they fall due.